stormid/components/packages/boilerplate/README.md

 ## Tests
 ```
-npm test
+npm t
 ```

 ## Browser support
 This is module has both es6 and es5 distributions.
-The es6 version should be used in a workflow that transpiles.

-The es5 version depends upon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfills for Array functions and eventListeners.
+It depends upon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfills for Array functions and eventListeners.

 ## Dependencies
 None